AuDigitalHealth/ci-fhir-stu3/pages/SharedMedicinesList/_includes/list-sml-pracchanges-1-intro.md

     </tr>
     </table>

-When a shared medicines list is sent as part of a document (referenced in Composition.section.entry) rather than as a standalone resource the following guidance applies:
+When a shared medicines list is sent as part of a document (referenced in Composition.section.entry) rather than as a standalone resource the guidance in the following table applies.

 <table class="list" width="100%">
   <tr>